aws-samples/dotnet-modernization-music-store/README.md

 git clone https://github.com/aws-samples/Dotnet-modernization-music-store.git
 ```

-## Set up Membership Schema and database to manage Users.
+## Set up Membership Schema and database to manage Users

 * Open Powershell and run the below script.
 This script will create a SQL Server database named "Identity" on your local machine to manage Users, Roles, and Claims using [Membership Provider](https://docs.microsoft.com/en-us/previous-versions/aspnet/tw292whz(v=vs.100)).
 (SQL Server is expected to be available at (local) address).